Approximating branchwidth on parametric extensions of planarity: Introduction

 \begin{theorem} Branchwidth admits a polynomial-time additive approximation algorithm for every graph class that excludes as a minor a graph $H_{1}\in \mathcal{E}_{1}$ and a graph $H_{2}\in \mathcal{E}_{2}$.
 In particular, there is a function $f_{\ref{arst_cpe}}\colon\mathbb{N}\to\mathbb{N}$ and an algorithm that, given as input two graphs $H_{1}\in \mathcal{E}_{1}$ and $H_{2}\in \mathcal{E}_{2},$ and an $\{H_{1},H_{2}\}$-minor free graph $G,$ outputs a value $b$ where $b\leq \bw(G)\leq b+f_{\ref{arst_cpe}}(k),$ where $k=|V(H_{1})|+|V(H_{2})|$.
 Moreover, $f_{\ref{arst_cpe}}(k)=2^{\poly(k)}$ and the algorithm runs in time $\Ocal(2^{2^{\poly(k)}}|V(G)|^{3})$. \end{theorem}

 In the above, by the term \emph{$\{H_{1},H_{2}\}$-minor free graph} we mean a graph that does neither contain $H_{1}$ nor $H_{2}$ as a minor.
 We also use the term $\poly(x)$ as a shortcut of $x^{O(1)}$.
-We next remark that \cref{arst_cpe} cannot be extended to general graphs, assuming $\mathsf{P}\neq\mathsf{NP}$.
+We next remark that \cref{arst_cpe} cannot be extended to general{all} graphs, \revone{1.
+Page 3, line 29: ``General graphs'' - do you mean to all graphs?} \ans{Fixed.} assuming $\mathsf{P}\neq\mathsf{NP}$.

 \begin{theorem} Branchwidth does not admit a polynomial time additive approximation algorithm, unless $\mathsf{P}=\mathsf{NP}$. \end{theorem}

 An easy consequence of \cref{arst_cpe} is the following EPTAS.